One-Touch Join meeting types and transforms

 If you expect users in your deployment to receive invitations to Microsoft Teams meetings sent from domains other than your own, where the meeting organizer is using a Poly — Teams integration.

-By default, the resulting alias will use the domain t.plcm.vc
+By default, the resulting alias uses the domain t.plcm.vc

 {{tenant_id}}.{{meeting_id}}@t.plcm.vc